mushi-p/mushi-p/README.md

 : due to financial issues, our treatment is no longer available, sadly we have to do our own research about osdd sys,,

 +. were friendly and openly welcoming new mutals &friends!! interacting & c+h heavy encouraged!! we dont bite,promise.
+---
+misc ^3^!!

+: suspected ocd + adhd , were not sure so we didnt add it on the top,,,,

++. we can speak 3 languages!! though were not the best with 3 of them,, (english,vietnamese,chinese)

++. we love music related fandoms / musical ,pls pls let us know more fandoms and musicals please +_+!!!